 Claws and paws, best practices

 The more your pet has the opportunity to exercise regularly, the calmer it will be at home.
-Give your pet the attention they deserve: go for a walk with your dog, or let your cat enjoy the fresh air!
+Give your pet the attention they deserve: Go for a walk with your dog, or let your cat enjoy the fresh air!
 By exercising regularly, your pets will be less likely to get bored indoors and start destroying cushions, curtains or other household items that take their fancy.

-When pets walk around, they routinely give their paws a good run for their money and they often come back with said paws covered in dirt.
+When pets walk around, they routinely give their paws a good run for their money, and often come back with said paws covered in dirt.
 To avoid soiling your floors, prepare a bowl of water and a dry cloth.
 All that’s left to do is dip their paws in the water on their way back inside and dry them off with the cloth.

-Battling bad smells
+Fighting bad smells